jacobparis/12-factor-dev/public/ephemerality.md

   Cache-Control: no-cache
 ---

-Continuous development environments are sufficiently **automated** such that no manual tasks are required to get a workspace into a ready-to-code state.
+Continuous Development Environments (CDEs) are sufficiently **automated** such that no manual tasks are required to get a workspace into a ready-to-code state.

 **Ephemerality** can be achieved by discarding and creating new workspaces or by resetting an existing one.
 In either case, care should be taken to properly handle any [backing services](backing-services) that may be attached.